The Complete Guide to Washington Landlord Tenant Law (2024)

 Washington security deposit laws

 Washington state law allows landlords to collect a security deposit at the start of a lease to cover unforeseen costs that may arise at the end of the tenancy.
-Washington does not limit how much a landlord can charge for the deposit, but some cities and towns may have their own laws.
+Washington does not limit how much a landlord can charge for the deposit, but some cities and towns may enforce their own laws.

-Landlords must provide a receipt for the security deposit and hold it in a financial institution.
+Landlords must provide a receipt for the security deposit and hold it in a trust account in a financial institution.
 At the end of the lease, landlords must return the tenant’s security deposit within 30 days, which was recently increased from 21 days.
-Landlords may make deductions from the security deposit for reasons including rental damage exceeding normal wear and tear, cleaning costs, and repair costs.
-However, the reasons must be listed in the lease.

 If the landlord fails to comply with the notice period or wrongfully withholds funds, tenants can sue for twice the amount of the security deposit plus court costs and attorney fees.